In the Beginning:

 let’s review—the book of Genesis 6:11—9:17

 Lesson 6 The Great Flood & God’s Covenant with Noah recounts a story with elements similar to stories told by other ancient civilizations.
-God, unhappy with the way that humans are behaving, determines to destroy the created world by unleashing a great Flood.
+God, unhappy with the way that humans are behaving, determines to destroy the created world by unleashing the Great Flood.
 One man, however, had found favor with God, so the LORD decides to spare Noah and his family.
 What’s often missing when we hear this story as children is an emphasis on Noah heeding God’s voice and building an ark as he’s told to do.
 After the 40 days and 40 nights of rains cease, dry land eventually appears.
 It’s at this time that God makes an important covenant with Noah.
-The rules change slightly—the first covenant with Adam and Eve forbid them to eat meat, while Noah and his family are permitted to do so.
+The rules change slightly—the first covenant with Adam and Eve forbade them to eat meat, while Noah and his family are permitted to do so.
 The basics of the covenant remain the same, however.
 God continues to have ultimate control over life and death.

 genealogy notes—God reboots Creation beginning with Noah